-Author of Wild Mushrooms: A Taste of Enchantment, Muskat has taught self-catering to a number of executives and other notables and has popped up in a variety of major media.
-He’s even been invited to appear on America’s Got Talent.
-Ardently urging the masses to sample rather than trample the toadstools, Muskat asks, “What do you have to lose?
+A leading authority in the field, Muskat has popped up in a variety of major media.
+He has taught self-catering to a number of top executives and other notables.
+He has even been invited to appear on America’s Got Talent.
+Ardently moving the masses to sample rather than trample the toadstools, Muskat asks, “What do you have to lose?
 Whatever doesn’t kill you only makes you famous.”

-Alan really knows how to pick ’em.
-For close to two decades, he sold hundreds of pounds of wild foods a year to over seventy-five restaurants and hotels, including The Biltmore Estate, Lantern, and The Grove Park Inn.
-On the thirteen anniversary of 9/11, Muskat spoke at The U.S. Botanic Garden on home/land security.
-He leads the licensing task force for the North Carolina Wild Mushroom Advisory Committee.
-The creator of GMO OMG is filming his next documentary about his work.
+Muskat really knows how to pick ’em.
+For close to two decades, he sold hundreds of pounds of wild foods a year to over seventy-five restaurants and hotels, including The Biltmore Estate, Lantern, and The Omni Grove Park Inn.
+He serves on the North Carolina Wild Mushroom Advisory Committee.
+On the thirteen anniversary of 9/11, he spoke at The U.S. Botanic Garden on Home-Land Security.
+The creator of GMO OMG is filming a documentary about his work.

 With humor, warm-heartedness, and panache, Woodsy Alan awakens nature’s wayward children to the beauty and bounty of their bioregion.
 Ask anyone who knows The Mushroom Man: when it comes to bringing out the fun in fungi, he’s the champignon.